CtrlK

 Specificity

-Lists multiple specific concrete actions and concepts: 'extension architecture, manifest v3, content scripts, popup UIs, monetization strategies, and Chrome Web Store publishing' - these are concrete, actionable capabilities.
+Lists multiple specific concrete actions and concepts: extension architecture, manifest v3, content scripts, popup UIs, monetization strategies, and Chrome Web Store publishing.
+These are concrete, actionable areas rather than vague language.

 3 / 3